 The terms are substantially different if under the new terms the present value discounted at the original effective interest rate of the cash flows - including fees received and paid - is at least 10% different from the discounted present value of the remaining cash flows of the original financial liability.
-If the exchange of debt instruments or the modification of the terms is treated as cancellation, the Bank will recognize any costs or fees incurred as a gain or loss related to the termination of the liability.
-If the exchange or modification is not accounted for as cancellation, the costs or fees incurred will modify the current amount of the liability and will be depreciated over the remaining maturity of the modified loan.
+If the exchange of debt instruments or the modification of the terms is treated as derecognition, the Group will recognize any costs or fees incurred as a gain or loss related to the termination of the liability.
+If the exchange or modification is not accounted for as derecognition, the costs or fees incurred will modify the current amount of the liability and will be amortised over the remaining maturity of the modified loan or financial liability.

-o) Financial guarantees
+p) Financial guarantees

-The Bank does not recognise the financial guarantees as contingent items in the Financial Statement because this could cause recognition such income or expense which may not being realisable.
+The Group does not recognise the financial guarantees as contingent items in the Financial Statement items because this could cause recognition such income or expense which may not being realisable.

-In case when the realisation of income or expense is substantially sure, the asset does not considered as contingent item and it should be recognised in the Financial Statement items assessed permanently in order to the Bank post the changes up the Financial Statement in time.
+In case when the realisation of income or expense is substantially sure, the asset does not considered as contingent item and it should be recognised in the Financial Statement items assessed permanently in order to the Group post the changes up the Financial Statement in time.